The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 But just as cops are still human, humans are also cops.

-Honestly, I think they're, I'm going to take the cop side in this one.
+Honestly, I think I'm going to take the cop side in this one.

-And when that guy, there's a guy who went to Midtown Manhattan and shot up his office place.
+And when that guy, there was a guy who went to Midtown Manhattan and shot up his office place.

 And the story that emerged was that the officers in New York were getting the bare minimum training because the city had decided if the cost of lawsuits are lower than the cost of training, they would prefer the lawsuits instead.

-So I'll give you some real talk here about police range shootings because I was a range officer for my department.
+All right, so I'll give you some real talk here about police range shooting since I was a range officer for my department.

 So one, NYPD has different Glock setups than everybody else.

-So normally a Glock is like seven to five pound trigger pole.
+So normally a Glock is like seven to five pound trigger pull.

-If you do that to somebody, which most cops are, someone that gets one day of training that shoots their whatever it is qualification for their department, that's not training.
+they have one so it has an additional five pounds if you do that to somebody which most cops are someone that gets one day of training that shoots there That's just qualification.

 So you get officers that don't train, that only do qualification.